Background

 2011- present – Additional comprehensive rounds of groundwater, soil vapor and indoor air testing have been conducted throughout the site.
 Soil vapor investigations are intended to identify and monitor vapor migration pathways and provide knowledge of potential off-site vapor migration.

-2012-2013 – When high concentrations of TCE were measured in deep soil samples (25 to 50 feet below ground surface) near the CRREL property boundary, USACE-NAE decided it was necessary to sample buildings on abutting properties to see if TCE vapors were migrating into buildings on neighboring properties.
-In March 2013, property owners were notified and CRREL was given permission to sample in the Richmond Middle School, Dartmouth Housing rental units, and several neighboring business.
-All samples of indoor air showed concentrations below or very near laboratory detection limits and below applicable screening levels.
+2012-2022 – Off-site sampling for TCE in soil vapor and indoor air has shown no actionable risk on neighboring properties.
+When high concentrations of TCE were measured in deep soil samples (25 to 50 feet below ground surface) near the CRREL property boundary, USACE-NAE decided it was necessary to sample buildings on abutting properties to see if TCE vapors were migrating into buildings on neighboring properties.
+In March 2013, property owners were notified and CRREL was given permission to sample in the Richmond Middle School, Dartmouth Housing rental units, and several neighboring businesses.
+All samples of indoor air off-site showed concentrations below or very near laboratory detection limits and below applicable health-protective screening levels.
 This indicates safe conditions with respect to TCE exposure at those places.
+Soil vapor TCE concentrations were observed to be elevated in the deep vadose zones (> 50 feet) during the initial sampling rounds.
+Due to implementation of the soil vapor extraction pilot at CRREL, soil vapor TCE concentrations have been significantly reduced.

-2013-2014 – In April 2013, prior to the off-site sampling, USACE-NAE and CRREL conducted an Open House for the community to explain the ongoing investigation and reason for sampling off site.
-USACE also invited community members to participate on a Restoration Advisory Board (RAB) for the Hanover community in accordance with guidelines established by the DoD Environment, Safety and Occupational Health Network and Information Exchange (DENIX).
+2013-2014 – In April 2013, prior to off-site sampling, USACE-NAE and CRREL conducted an Open House for the community to explain the ongoing investigation and reason for sampling off-site.
+A second community Open House was held on October 22, 2014.
+USACE-NAE also invited community members to participate on a Restoration Advisory Board (RAB) for the Hanover community.